Activities

 Toilets/Water: Flushing toilets available.
 Bring own water.

 Bring: Carry water, hat.
 Wear sturdy shoes.
-Carry morning tea and lunch if you plan to do the longer walk.
+Walking pole.
+Carry morning tea and lunch if you plan to stay for birding after lunch.

 Notes: Notes: If you plan to continue on bring lunch.
 And water.
 And swimmers.